Q-Minh/nihu/dox/tut_custom_kernel.md

 This is done in three steps.
 	1. The kernel class is declared
 	2. Compile time properties of the kernel class are defined in its traits class
-	3. The kernel class is defined, derived from ::kernel_base using the CRTP pattern.
+	3. The kernel class is defined, derived from NiHu::kernel_base using the CRTP pattern.

 Step (1): The kernel class is forward declared as

 \snippet custom_kernel.mex.cpp udeclare

-Step(2): The kernel traits are defined by specialising the traits class ::kernel_traits as follows
+Step(2): The kernel traits are defined by specialising the traits class NiHu::kernel_traits as follows

 \snippet custom_kernel.mex.cpp utraits